Ann Henderson – Principal

 “Seeing the school and children’s home grow and improve as it’s currently doing, is such an exciting prospect for the future.”

-I have worked at Underley Garden for over 11 years; it is the most rewarding job I have ever experienced.
+I have worked at Underley Garden for over 12 years; it is the most rewarding job I have ever experienced.
 My first position was a care worker and over the years I have been supported and encouraged to follow my dreams and become a teacher.
 I thoroughly enjoy planning and delivering innovative and engaging lessons and seeing my students grow in confidence and ability.
-I am now the Post 16 Co-ordinator and SENCo and I have the privilege to support and develop our post 16 students, improving their independence skills, vocational skills and preparing them for their next step in life.
+I am now the Assistant Headteacher and SENCo and I have the privilege to support and develop our students with complex needs who access our unique personalised curriculum, improving their independence skills, social and communication skills, functional skills and preparing them for their next step in life.